Raising Future Evangelists

 Jen Wilkin says, as we raise our kids, the words we train them to use in our home can help them to share the gospel as kids and later as adults.
-She shares steps parents can use to train their children in the way they should speak.
+She shares steps parents can use to train their children.

 Bob: Would you like to see people in your neighborhood/people who live on your street come to know Jesus?
 Then, Jen Wilkin has some advice for you.